-This planning application seeks to obtain a planning in principle consent for the erection of a single dwelling on a rural site at Trinity Gask - to the south of the Trinity Gask Parish Church.
+This planning application seeks to obtain a planning in principle consent for the erection of a single dwelling on a rural site at Trinity Gask - just south of the Trinity Gask Parish Church.
 The church, and its graveyard are listed.

 The planning application site is approx. 1⁄2 of a larger site which spans a gap between the church to the north, and a pair of semi-detached properties to the south - the full length of the larger site (north to south) is approx. 200m.
-The area subject of this planning application relates to the southern part of the larger site and extends approx. 94m in a northern direction from the boundary of a pair of semi-detached properties - which are located at the southern end of the site.
-The width of the site ranges in width between approx 37m to 34m.
+The area subject of this planning application relates to the northern part of the larger site and extends approx. 108m in a southern direction from the wall of the church's graveyard - which is at the northern end of the site.
+The width of the site ranges from approx. 54m at its northern end, to approx. 35m at its southern end.

 The site slopes upwards south to north, and is bounded by a public road to the west which is aligned by established mature hedges / trees.
-To the south are the curtilages of a pair of semi-detached cottages.
-To the north of the wider site is the boundary wall which encloses the church's graveyard.
+To the south of the wider site are the curtilages of a pair of semi-detached cottages and to the north is a boundary wall which encloses the church's graveyard.
 To the east, there is no boundary treatment, landscaping or topographical features and the site simply merges into the larger agricultural field.
-There is also no natural separation / boundary definition between this planning site and the other residential plot which is proposed to the north (18/00836/IPL).
+There is also no natural separation / boundary definition between this planning site and the other residential plot which is proposed to the south (18/00835/IPL).

-An indicative house position has been shown in a fairly central position at the eastern side of the plot, with a new vehicular access shown along to the south.
+An indicative house position has been shown in a fairly central positon at the eastern side of the plot, with a new vehicular access shown along the northern boundary.